Frequently Asked Questions

 Not necessarily.
 But despite what you might have heard, it is recommended to have some sort of university or college degree - Even though it is not a requirement.
 The majority of schools around the world prefer that you have a college degree.
 However, in many places, teachers without degrees qualify to teach.
 This also counts for non-native speakers.
 We have created a list for you with some locations where you can teach without a degree of any sort.
 Learn more

-Question: Can I teach short term and/or summer programs?
+Question: Can I teach abroad short term or join a summer program?

 Yes.
 We have summer programs and short term teaching positions available that are ideal for teachers and students who want to have an amazing cultural experience abroad during their summer break or while taking a few months off to travel.
-A lot of schools offer short term teaching contracts for 3-months which seems to be just about the right amount of time to "get to know each other" better for both teachers and schools.
-Approx. 95% of all job posts are full-time positions
+In this day and age a lot of schools offer short term teaching contracts for 3-months which seems to be just about the right amount of time to "get to know each other" better for both English teachers and schools

-Question: How can I subscribe to your newsletter for teachers?
+Question: How can I subscribe to your newsletter?

 At this time, we have a network of over 1600+ registered schools who are actively searching for English teachers.
 Subscribe to our newsletter and receive automated email updates when new teaching jobs pop up in your preferred location and to find useful information about new teaching locations.
 Typically, Newsletters are sent out once or twice per month.
 Click Here if you wish to subscribe or unsubscribe our newsletter